zakcali/wos2q/README.md

 # wos2q
-convert web of science output to publication list, including Quartile values
+converts tab delimited, full web of science output to publication list, including Quartile values

 To be complete and clear, you need a complete set of journals quartile values, from year 1997-to date (2021), including journal name, issn, eissn, and quartile values.
 An example set included in asset folder.
 You need to add this journals to a SQLite empty database.